 Insert a new paragraph C.18., amend to read:

-18. Although generally understood, note that for test procedures where multiple methods are available, Contracting Parties may choose to adopt only one method.
+18. Although generally understood, note that for test procedures where multiple methods are available, any of these methods may be used for the purpose of Type Approval.
+For compliance test purposes, Contracting Parties may choose to adopt only one method.
 An example of this is the methods available for determining the surface friction of test tracks for the wet grip test procedures.

 Paragraph C.18. (former) to be renumbered 18BIS.